-Suppliers of the Group mainly include hardware and software manufacturers, authorised distributors and other IT service providers which mainly act as its subcontractors.
-Hardware and software are mainly procured from the manufacturers directly or through their authorised distributors.
-There were approximately 110 major suppliers (mainly from Hong Kong) providing the Group with IT products and services in the Year.
+Suppliers engaged by the Group were principally hardware and software manufacturers, authorised distributors and other IT service providers which mainly act as its subcontractors.
+Hardware and software were mainly purchased from the manufacturers directly or through their authorised distributors.

 When selecting and evaluating a supplier, the Group considers three major criteria, namely price, quality of work and performance capability.
 It executes a contract with the chosen supplier either in the form of a purchase order or a contract which covers statement of work, schedule, service term, pricing and payment, acceptance of products, warranty and termination.
 The supplier is assessed and filed to the supplier master file before being employed.
 Suppliers in the master file are evaluated periodically with frequency depending on the nature of products or services they provide.
 Purchase orders are approved by the procurement manager.
 All personnel involved in the selection and evaluation processes should declare any conflict of interest before the selection and evaluation process is performed.